Mindle.ai

 Learn more

-5th place in the IEEE BIG DATA Bosch Production Line Performance Competition
+5th place in the IEEE Big Data Bosch Production Line Performance Competition

 Nima was part of the team that placed 5th in the Bosch Production Line Performance Competition.
 Bosch challenged Kagglers to predict internal failures using thousands of measurements and tests made for each component along the assembly line.
-This enabled Bosch to bring quality products at lower costs to the end user.

 Learn more